kineticadb/kinetica-react/README.md

-# Getting Started with this code
+# Kinetica React/JavaScript Map Examples

-This is an example project to show developers how to use Kinetica WMS, vector tiles, and get records with React and Openlayers.
+This is an example project to show developers how to use Kinetica WMS, vector tiles, filters, and get/records with React and Openlayers.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Examples

+### Kinetica Wep Map Service(WMS) Example
+[KWmsOlLayer.js](src/map/KWmsOlLayer.js) is a react component used to render Kinetica's WMS layers on an Openlayers map.
+The code uses the `ol/source/ImageWMS` object to make Kinetica WMS requests with basic authentication headers.
+The requestParams property contains all the necessary parameters for the WMS request.
+More details about the necessary Kinetica WMS parameters can be found here: [Kinetica WMS Documentation](https://docs.kinetica.com/7.2/feature_overview/wms_feature_overview/)

+The WMS layer configuration can be found in [config.json](public/config.json) under property `wmsLayer.kineticaSettings`.
+The `kineticaSettings` objects is converted to Kinetica WMS request parameters in KWmsOlLayer.js

+### Kinetica Vector Tiles Service(VTS) Example

+[KVectorOlLayer.js](src/map/KVectorOlLayer.js) is a react component used to render Kinetica vector layers on an Openlayers map.
+The code uses `ol/source/VectorTile` and configures the tileLoadFunction to make requests to Kinetica with basic authentication headers.
+The `attributes` request parameter specifies the WKT column and any additional attributes to be included with each tile request.
+These attributes can then be used for a map's info popup.
+More details about Kinetica vector tiles can be found here: [Kinetica VTS Documentation](https://docs.kinetica.com/7.2/api/rest/vts_rest/)

+The VTS layer configuration can be found in [config.json](public/config.json) under property `vectorLayer.kineticaSettings`.
+The `kineticaSettings` object is converted to Kinetica VTS request parameters in KVectorOlLayers.js.

+### Kinetica Filter Example

+The `applyFilter` function in [App.js](src/App.js) performs a filter on a Kinetica table and creates a view for the WMS or VTS layers to render on the map.

+### Display Kinetica Column Data Example

+When a user clicks on the map, a map click event fires sending a REST call to Kinetica for the WMS table data using the `filterTableByRadius` function in [InfoPopupHelper.js](src/map/InfoPopupHelper.js).

+The vector tile layer already contains the table column data in the tiles and can be retrieved from the map using `map.forEachFeatureAtPixel` in [Map.js](src/map/Map.js)

+## Initial Setup

-## Before running the application you will need to configure it and load some demo data.
-All configurations are done in public/config.json.
+Before running the application you will need to configure it and load the necessary tables into Kinetica.
+All configurations are done in [config.json](public/config.json).

 1. Set kUrl to the kinetica url i.e. http(s)://localhost:9191
 2. Set kUser and kPass to a Kinetica user's username and password